Clinton, Connecticut: History

 Clinton traces its history from 1663, when the land was known as Hammonasset between Guilford and Saybrook, as they were then bounded.
 A committee was appointed by the General Court at Hartford to lay out this area as a plantation.
 In 1667, the settlement was designated a town and named Kenilworth; this name became Killingworth by the middle of the eighteenth century, through changes in use.
 In 1838, the southern portion was incorporated by the General Assembly as the Town of Clinton, the northern portion retaining the name of Killingworth.
 The town was named after New York Governor DeWitt Clinton.
 The line between Killingworth and Clinton had also divided the earlier ecclesiastical societies (or school societies) which were established in 1735.

 Connecticut Colony's General Court granted a charter in 1701 for "the founding of a collegiate school within His Majesty's Colony of Connecticut," and its founders chose Abraham Pierson as its rector.
 Pierson was one of the early leaders of Clinton's church, and the first classes were held in his parsonage in Clinton.
 The school was later moved to Saybrook and then to New Haven, where it eventually became Yale University.
 In the 20th century, Clinton prospered as a suburban bedroom community of New Haven.

-Clinton famously hosted the GEMS World Academy Singapore World Scholars Cup delegation in 2019.
+Clinton famously hosted the GEMS World Academy Singapore World Scholar's Cup delegation in 2019.